Waste management Chatham

 Lili waste offers special glass waste services that allow for the recycling of these materials.
 Considering the weight, Lili Waste has special bins for glass waste and will collect this during specific designated routes in Chatham.
 Please contact us today for more information.

-Besides general waste and glass waste we also offer dry mixed recycling services.
-Due to our dedicated recycling collection routes you will benefit from scheduled collection times and the lowest rates.
+Besides general waste and glass waste we also offer cardboard collection services.
+Due to our dedicated cardboard collection routes you will benefit from scheduled collection times and the lowest rates.

 Waste management at Lili Waste means

 The lowest rates

 Direct service provider